opcr-io/homebrew-tap/README.md

 ## Usage

-To use the OPCR Homebrew tap, register it using:

-	brew tap opcir-io/tap

 #### Installation

 To install use:

-	brew install opcr-io <brew name>

-or

 	brew install opcr-io/tap/<brew name>

+For example to install the OPCR policy CLI:

+	brew install opcr-io/tap/policy

 #### Update

 To update use:

-	brew upgrade opcr-io <brew name>
+	brew upgrade opcr-io/tap/<brew name>

+For example to update the OPCR policy CLI to the latest version:

+	brew upgrade opcr-io/tap/policy

 ### Uninstall

 To uninstall use:

-	brew uninstall opcr-io <brew name>
+	brew uninstall opcr-io/tap/<brew name>

+So to uninstall the policy CLI use:

+	brew uninstall opcr-io/tap/policy

 ## Available brews: